-Chervil root is available during the early fall and through the winter months.
+Chervil root is available in the early fall through winter.

 Chervil root is high in fiber and has the same starchy quality as a potato.
 It contains favorable amounts of vitamins B and C and mineral salts.
 The rich carbohydrate reserves of Chervil root increase after a period of cold storage, making it a highly desirable crop for diversity and use as a food source.
-Such high levels of sucrose and starch in one root vegetable are rare, and research into how to improve crop yields and extend seed life is on-going.
+Such high levels of sucrose and starch in one root vegetable are rare, and the root is being further researched to improve crop yields for use as a significant crop.

 Recipes that include Chervil Root.
 One is easiest, three is harder.